miguelggcc/Carrot-X-Plane-Autopilot/README.md

 ## Features

-* **Lateral Guidance:** Implements the ‘Carrot Algorithm’, where the aircraft follows a moving reference point (the ‘carrot’) along the desired path by providing the necessary lateral acceleration and roll angle to minimize the cross-track error.
+* **Lateral Guidance:** Implements the ‘Carrot-Chasing Algorithm’, where the aircraft follows a moving reference point (the ‘carrot’) along the desired path by providing the necessary lateral acceleration and roll angle to minimize the cross-track error.

 * **Vertical Guidance:** Uses a double PID control loop for elevator actions, maintaining a constant climb speed and a cruise altitude of 2000 ft.